Double Glueing over Free Exponential: with Measure Theoretic Applications: Lifting Free Exponential of to

 \item[(distribution of $\otimes$ over L$_A$)] The limit of L$_A$ commutes with the monoidal product $\otimes$: \\ $(\oble{A}{\infty} \otimes B, \{ p_{\infty, n} \otimes B \}_n )$ becomes the limit for the following diagram for any object $B$:

-\end{description} } \end{defn} The constructions of the equaliser for (E$_A$) and the limit for (L$_A$) act not only on objects but also on morphisms functorially preserving the categorical composition. \begin{defn}[morphisms $\oble{f}{n}$ and $\oble{f}{\infty}$] {\em Let $f: A \longrightarrow B$. \begin{itemize} \item There exists the unique morphism for any natural number $n$ by E$_A$
+\end{description} } \end{defn} The constructions of the equaliser for (E$_A$) and the limit for (L$_A$) act not only on objects but also on morphisms functorially preserving the categorical composition. \begin{defn}[morphisms $\oble{f}{n}$ and $\oble{f}{\infty}$] {\em Let $f: A \longrightarrow B$. \begin{itemize} \item The condition E$_A$ guarantees that there exists the unique morphism $\oble{f}{n}$ for any natural number $n$:

 because the composition $(f \cdot \pr_l \& I \cdot \pr_r)^{\otimes n} \Comp \eq_A$ equalises the $n!$-symmetries $\obwt{B}{n}$.
 See the following diagram, where $\pr_l$ and $\pr_r$ are right and left projections: